guzmanwolfrank/wolf.algo.stocks/README.md

 Simple program that charts intraday sessions on user input stock symbol using YFinance.

+Indicators:

-Indicators:  10 day moving average
+        10 day moving average
+#

-Chart Style: Candlestick
+Chart Style:

+        Candlestick

 Run
--Once in cmd prompt root folder, type:  py filename.py -Make sure to download all modules to the venv you create to run the script.
+-Once in cmd prompt root folder, type:  py filename.py -Make sure to download all modules to the venv you create before you run the script.